Physics

 • intermediate and advanced courses for physics majors, including specialties such as Pre-engineering and Biophysics.

 It’s one thing to teach majors’ courses, where the students think like us; it’s quite another to teach students who think differently.
 I employed various techniques.
 One I call the modified Socratic method.
 I briefly lectured on the subject at hand.
 Then I asked a question about the material I just chalked and talked.
 I didn’t ask for hands.
 To do so favors the quick and the glib.
-Instead, I chose a student (preferably one who did not usually shoot their hand up) and asked her or him the question.
+Instead, I chose a student at random and asked them the question.
 Then I waited.
 Either the student would answer in a reasonable time, or coudn’t.
 If the latter, I followed up with a question whose answer led up to it.
 If the student still couldn’t answer, I went back further.
 In my experience, almost all students will reach a point, perhaps several questions back, when they can answer.
 Then I brought them forward.

 There are two ostensible difficulties with this method.
 First is the time consumed.
 Second is the possibility of provoking the student’s anxiety.
 For the first, the time used acts as a review of the subject for the other students, some of whom are unsure of the various answers.
-For the second, it is the teacher’s obligation to make clear that this is the case, and to assure the student—and all the others—that the procedure will be used randomly on all of them.
-Finally, the teacher should praise the student as they answer each of the questions in the process.
+For the second, I praised the student as they answered each of the questions in the process.
+I also reassured the student—and all the others—that the selection of each student will be random and involve all of them over the semester.

-For freshman physics students we instituted group projects.
-These were semester-long, several hours a week.
+For freshman physics students, we instituted group projects.
+These were semester-long, and met several hours a week.
 Students selected projects and chose an instructor as adviser.
 Here are some examples:

 High friction surfaces